-Intensive care - requiring mechanical ventilation for 10 consecutive days
+Intensive care - requiring mechanical ventilation for 10 consecutive days intensive care requiring mechanical ventilation for a child under the age of 90 days.

 Any sickness or injury resulting in the person covered requiring continuous mechanical ventilation by means of tracheal intubation for 10 consecutive days (24 hours per day) or more in an intensive care unit in a UK hospital.